krrm1/reports_ui/README.md

-* A small ui script for reports
+* Frontend Working It Need A backend Code so Good luck to put in your server
 * [photos]

 ![image](https://github.com/user-attachments/assets/4d6caca8-7891-4827-a753-b7e6f7f35c87)